Koreshan Unity: Community

 Eventually, Teed took his followers to Estero, Florida, to form his "New Jerusalem" in 1894.
 The community was at its peak 1903–1908, when it had over 250 residents.
 There were apparently another 4,000 believers around the country.
 Teed claimed he had a vision in which he was to establish a utopian city of 10,000,000 with streets up to 400 ft wide.
 Membership declined following his death in 1908.

 The group built extensively, establishing a bakery, printing house (publishing their newspaper and other publications), the "World College of Life", a general store, concrete works, power plant (supplying power to the surrounding area years before it was available elsewhere in the region) and more.
 The colony was extensively landscaped.
 The Unity also owned a home on Estero Island, called La Parita.
-The house, on the bay side of the island, was where Teed would end up passing away.
+The house, on the bay side of the island, was where Teed died.

-There has been work to document and preserve the grounds in Estero (a Florida State Park).
+There has been work to document and preserve the grounds in Estero, today a Florida State Park.